fbgallet/roam-extension-speech-to-roam/README.md

 ```

 The SmartBlock button will be `{{🎙️:SmartBlock:Speech-to-Roam}}` (can be used once), or to have a permanent button in a given block, and automatically insert the transcription in the children blocks: `{{🎙️:SmartBlock:Speech-to-Roam:RemoveButton=false}}`

+- `<%LIVEAICHAT:prompt,context,additional instruction,target,model,include children of prompt,insert block refs in context%>`: text generation and chat following a given prompt, context, etc.

+  Arguments:

+  - 1: prompt (text or block ref or {current} block content, default: {current})
+  - 2: context or content to apply the prompt to (block ref or a list, between braces, of the following possible contexts, separated by any character except a comma):
+    - `{sidebar}`: all the content (including children blocks) of the right sidebar
+    - `{page}` or `{mainPage}`: the current page view in the main window
+    - `{ref}` or `{linkedRefs}` for the current page linked references
+    - `{log(nb)}` or `{logPages(nb)}` the daily log, with 'nb' for the number of last DNP to include.
+  - 3: additional instructions (text or block ref)
+  - 4: block ref of the target block, where the response will be inserted (default: current block)
+  - 5: model (default: default Live AI model)
+  - 6: includes or children blocks of prompt block (true/false, default: true)
+  - 7: insert or not block references of each block in the context (true/false or nb of levels to insert block refs from, default: false)

+- `<%LIVEAITEMPLATE:template,context,additional instruction,target,model,template depth,insert block refs in context%>`: response exactly following the provided template, where each block provides instructions and will be the sole receptacle for the response to those instructions.

+  Arguments:

+  - 1: template ({children} blocks or block ref, default: {children})
+  - 2: context or content to apply the templated prompt to (block ref or a list, between braces, of the following possible contexts, separated by any character except a comma)
+    - `{sidebar}`: all the content (including children blocks) of the right sidebar
+    - `{page}` or `{mainPage}`: the current page view in the main window
+    - `{ref}` or `{linkedRefs}` for the current page linked references
+    - `{log(nb)}` or `{logPages(nb)}` the daily log, with 'nb' for the number of last DNP to include.
+  - 3: additional instructions (text or block ref)
+  - 4: block ref of the target block, where the response will be inserted (default: current block) or one of the following instruction, only usefull for short response (not parsed in multiple blocks):
+    - `{replace}`: replace the current block content, preceded by the assistant name
+    - `{replace-}`: replace the current block content, without assistant name, only the response
+    - `{append}`: append the response to the current block content
+  - 5: model (default: default Live AI model)
+  - 6: level depth of template (number, default: 99)
+  - 7: insert or not block references of each block in the context (true/false or nb of levels to insert block refs from, default: false)

+To complete the context, you can also select some blocks with the single block multiselect feature (native) (nb: the basic blue multi-select will not work, because running a SmartBlock cancel the selection)

 ### API usage fees